-Anonymous asked: I've seen the claim on here that some teachings from the Bosnian church have been "translated into [contemporary] Islamic terminology".
+Anonymous said: I've seen the claim on here that some teachings from the Bosnian church have been "translated into [contemporary] Islamic terminology".
 Could you be more specific about that?
 What kind of teachings from the Bosnian church can still be seen in the Islam teachings of Bosnia?

 Can you understand Bosnian?
 If you can I can give you some links and books about this.